mrspeaker/Omega500/README.md

 v0.1 by Mr Speaker.

 Simple game framework for making 2D games.
 So I don't have to type this all out for Ludum Dare.
-In so far:
+Checkout the code in /ex for an example how to use it.
+Included so far (in order of me adding them!):

 - [X] Canvas setup
 - [X] Set canvas size